Skip to main content

 how-do-vendors-allow-customers-to-upload-files-in-dokan

-Dokan Multi Vendor is well known WordPress plugin that allows vendors to sell their own products on a single platform.
+Dokan Multi-Vendor is a well-known WordPress plugin that allows vendors to sell their own products on a single platform.
 One of the most powerful features of this plugin is the ability for customers to upload files when making a purchase.

 For example, if a customer is buying a custom product, they can upload necessary files or documents which will be stored in a Google Drive account.